Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Scripts/Test-Scripts.md

 ## Specific Response

-A specific response can be triggered when testing a Commerce Hub integration in the sandbox environment by entering a specific `total` in the `amount` object using the test cards below.
+A specific response can be triggered by entering a specific `total` in the `amount` object using the test cards below.
 The dollar amounts between 5001.00 - 5999.00 can be used to trigger the desired [response code](?path=docs/Resources/Guides/Response-Codes/Response-Codes.md) or [error code](?path=docs/Resources/Guides/Response-Codes/Error.md).

 <!-- theme: example -->
 >To receive a response of 006 Declined, submit 5006.00 as the total.